-Groups within the Civic Engagement Council in 2013-2014 are:
+Groups within the Civic Engagement Council in 2018-2019 are:

-The mission of Access2Success is "to support underprivileged youth through athletic, educational and spiritual programs to help them develop the personal skills and traits necessary to reach their goals and grow as individuals of sound character and reputation."
-A2S works year-round to fully fund and support the Gospel Ministries Bible Church and free school in Benin City, Nigeria, the hometown of A2S founder and former Davidson basketball player Andrew Lovedale, ‘09.
-These efforts include fundraising, an annual shoe drive Kicks from ‘Cats, and the annual Andrew Lovedale 5K Charity race.
+Access to Success empowers youth and their communities to achieve positive change through Christian-based athletic and educational programs in Nigeria.
+A2S works year-round to fully fund and support the Gospel Ministries Bible Church and free school in Benin City, Nigeria, the hometown of A2S founder and former Davidson basketball player Andrew Lovedale ‘09.
+These efforts include fundraising and awareness events.

 Volunteers participate in student-led service trips over the fall and spring breaks.
-In cooperation with service partners throughout the Southeast, students work on and learn about issues related to the environment, prison reform, homelessness, affordable housing, and sustainability.
+In cooperation with service partners throughout the Southeast, students work on and learn about issues related to the environment, homelessness, affordable housing, and sustainability.

 The Buddy System is an organization devoted to working with children with special needs.
 We seek to help children with special needs by interacting with them in structured activities.
 We hope to provide these children with a positive young adult influence that will help them for years to come.
 We also hope to raise awareness about special-needs related issues amongst the student body.
-Here's a quick video made for/about us by our community partner.

 Volunteers assist with pharmacy and translating needs.
 The clinic provides free healthcare services for uninsured adults in and around the Concord area.
 Dinner is provided for volunteers.

-As part of an international movement, the Davidson chapter of Half the Sky strives to raise awareness of women's oppression.
+As part of an international movement, this chapter of Half the Sky strives to raise awareness of women's oppression.
 Women's issues such as economic limitations, maternal health, education, gender-based violence, forced prostitution, and sex trafficking are both discussed in meetings/forums and addressed via fundraising events.
 In this way, Half the Sky works to bring both advocacy and activism to campus.

 Volunteers work with brain trauma patients on various rehabilitation exercises including arts and crafts, Nintendo Wii, horseback riding and board games.
 Volunteers can also work outside on a number of maintenance chores.
-They may work more intimately with the members in the Day Program by joining the "Physically Fit" program, or help out with the Checkered Ball, an annual black-tie fundraiser.
+They may work more intimately with the members in the Day Program by joining the Physically Fit program, or help out with the Checkered Ball, an annual black tie fundraiser.

 As a chapter of the anti-trafficking organization, International Justice Mission (IJM), our purpose is to provide the Davidson community (both on and off campus) with an opportunity to be actively involved in the campaign against modern slavery.
-We seek to raise awareness of modern slavery and provide opportunity to be actively involved in combating forms of international oppression through fundraising events, which will directly benefit IJM's justice and advocacy initiatives.
+We seek to raise awareness of modern slavery and provide an opportunity to be actively involved in combating forms of international oppression through fundraising events, which will directly benefit IJM's justice and advocacy initiatives.

 Volunteers tutor high school students in math, foreign languages, science, and English.
 Transportation is provided twice a week, but commitment is flexible.